 A BAFTA television award winning producer, with a career in the television and film industry spanning over 25 years.

-After starting his career in the Travel and Tourism and Hospitality sectors, Rod moved into TV production in the late 1990s.
+After starting his career in the Travel and Tourism and Hospitality sectors, Rod Brown moved into TV production in the late 1990s.
 Starting in sports production, he moved into drama production by joining Hewland International.
-At Hewland he co-created and series produced the multi award winning television drama series ‘Dream Team’ for Sky 1 which ran for 10 Seasons and the children’s drama series ‘Goal!’ for BBC Worldwide.
+At Hewland he co-created and series produced the multi-award-winning television drama series ‘Dream Team’ for Sky 1 which ran for 10 Seasons and the children’s drama series ‘Goal!’ for BBC Worldwide.

 In 2012 Rod joined Sir Terry Pratchett, Rhianna Pratchett and Rob Wilkins to head up Narrativia Limited, a production company controlling all of Sir Terry’s rights for television, film and merchandising, overseeing the TV, film and audio content development slate for Narrativia.
 This resulted in a number of projects moving into production, including ‘Good Omens’ (Amazon 2019), ‘The Watch’ (BBC America 2021) and The Amazing Maurice (Sky Cinema 2022).
 Rod left Narrativia to co-found BrockBrown Films with producing partner John Brocklehurst.